barsoom/devbook/styleguide/javascript/README.md

 ### Prefer npm over yarn, unless you need transitive dependency pinning

+In project which have already started, no change is necessary.
+This section is informative.

 We are using Yarn Classic, to get the "transitive dependency pinning" feature.
 This allows us to mitigate security advisories.

 If npm gains this feature, we will be interested in switching to it.
+Example of community-created support for that feature: https://github.com/rogeriochaves/npm-force-resolutions

 When Yarn was initially released, it solved a lot of problems that npm had.